Best mobile phone brandsby Jessica Moreton

 Choosing the best brand of mobile phone

-The reliability ratings in the table are based on feedback from 2,950 Which? members.
+The reliability ratings in the table are based on feedback from 2,512 Which? members.
 We asked about faults they experienced with their handset and the seriousness of those faults – from minor annoyances to handsets that wouldn’t work at all.
 The fewer problems and the less-serious the issues reported, the higher the reliability score.
-The difference between brands was stark, with the best achieving a reliability score of 92% and the worst getting 67%.
+The best brand for reliability achieved a score of 92%, while the worst for 72%.
+Reliability data was gathered from those who have owned their phones for up to three years.

 92%The highest mobile phone reliability score